zukixa/cool-ai-stuff/README.md

 One can bypass this using a proxy.

+###### We are not endorsing any of the listed services!
+Some of them might be considered controversial.
+We are not responsible for any legal, technical or any other damage caused by using the listed services.
+Data is provided without warranty of any kind.

 | Name                                               | Discord                                                                                  | Uptime | API Endpoint                                                          | GPT-4     | No IP lock? | Rate limits                   | No key required? | Note                                    |
 | -------------------------------------------------- | ---------------------------------------------------------------------------------------- | ------ | --------------------------------------------------------------------- | --------- | ----------- | ----------------------------- | ---------------- | --------------------------------------- |
 | NovaGPT 2.0                                        | [vpHfk6eqHu](https://discord.gg/vpHfk6eqHu)                                              |        | ***coming soon...***                                                  | ✅        | ✅          |                               | ✅               |                                         |